You have a few weapon skills that summon phantasms:

 Assuming Xera is only facing the tank, you can time your so you use it at the same time as her .
 This will not only alleviate some of the pressure on your Druid but will also mean that you don't have to Dodge.

-Changes to mean that it will not last for the full duration of .
-You can also use to block instead.
+will not last for the full duration of , unless you don't have Quickness.
+You can use to block instead.

 This is a perfect DPS golem for you to practise your rotation on.
 Take as little Boon Duration as you see fit without dropping boons.
-If you have a Boon Thief, Power Daredevil or Condition Daredevil in your party, this will be significantly easier due to the Stolen Skill, Detonate Plasma, which provides boons to all 10 squad members.
+If you have a Boon Thief or Boon Daredevil in your squad, you can drop and take to help with Alacrity uptime or take for the additional DPS.

 As a Power Boon Chronomancer, you will almost definitely have to take Claim.
 When using Claim and there are incoming Jade Knights, ensure that you delay using it so that the tiles are first claimed by the Jade Knights and then you can reclaim them.